 What does the Executor, Administrator, and Personal Representative do?

 If a loved one asks you to be the Executor, or you are appointed by the court to be the Administrator of the estate, you will be in charge of administering the estate.
 Keep in mind this is an important decision to make and should not be made lightly.
-Before you agree, you should have a good understanding of what your duties would be.
+Before you agree, you should have a good understanding of what your duties would be, so you understand what work you are willing to undertake.
 Although no two estates are alike, some general duties include:

 Common Estate Administration Duties